acmpesuecc/weatherforecast/README.md

 ### Openweathermap api key:
 <br>
 1. Signup at :https://home.openweathermap.org/users/sign_up<br>
-2. Check your email for the confirmation link.<br>
+2. Check your email for the verification link and verify your email.<br>
 3. You can refer to your api key from :https://home.openweathermap.org/api_keys<br>
+<b>NOTE: your API key will be activated in 5-10 mins after you verify your email id.
+Please use your api key and run the program after some time.</b>

 ### Rules to contribute